Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 - `!account password [email] [newPassword]` - changes password for the specified account.

-For a more in-depth list of commands see [ServerCommands.md](./ServerCommands.md) or type `!commands`.
+For a more in-depth list of commands see [Server Commands](./../ServerEmu/ServerCommands.md) or type `!commands`.

 ## Setting Up Remote Connections